This project will beneficially utilize dredge material to create islands that will provide a variety of habitat for fish and wildlife.

 The lake is a valuable wildlife habitat resource and is utilized by a variety of birds and mammals.
 However, due to high turbidity and phosphorus levels, the lake is classified as hypereutrophic.
 Sedimentation, low transparency and nutrient loading have caused the water quality and habitat suitability in the lake to be poor.
 Additional factors such as wind fetch and high carp populations are also impacting the water quality and habitat suitability.

 The project will utilize clean dredged material from Pool 2 to improve the ecosystem in Pigs Eye Lake.
 The project includes the construction of six islands of various sizes within the lake, creating a range of habitat types for fish and wildlife.
 These islands will also reduce wind and wave action, improving vegetation in the lake, creating thermal shelter for waterfowl and protecting further shoreline erosion.

-Ramsey County Parks & Recreation requested a federal interest study on October 17, 2012.
+Ramsey County Parks and Recreation requested a federal interest study on Oct.
+17, 2012.
 The U.S. Army Corps of Engineers received a federal interest determination on May 14, 2015.
-The feasibility study was initiated on June 17, 2015, and completed in August 2018.
+The feasibility study was initiated on June 17, 2015, and was completed in August 2018.

 Section 204 of the Water Resources Development Act of 1992, as amended.

 The feasibility study and environmental assessment were prepared at full federal expense.
 The design and implementation phase of the project is cost shared at 65% federal and 35% non-federal with a total federal maximum contribution not to exceed $10 million.